pxeger/tictac/docs/syntax.md

 single-byte instruction.
 The first character of a digraph must currently be `𝕜` (other characters will be introduced in future), and the second character can be anything other than whitespace.

+The single-byte shortcut `⓾` refers to the most recently used digraph (lexically, not at runtime), in case you want to use it more than once.

 A number literal is either `0`, or a non-zero digit (`1`-`9`) followed by one or more digits (`0`-`9`).
 For example:

 ```